geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex10_Power_BI_report.md

 5. In the **Choose the download you want** window, select **PBIDesktopSetup_x64.exe** then select **Next** on the bottom of the screen.

-6. If you receive a notification bar at the bottom of the screen that indicates Internet Explorer blocked a pop-up from Microsoft.com, select **Allow once**.
+6. If you receive a notification bar at the bottom of the screen that indicates Microsoft Edge blocked a pop-up from Microsoft.com, select **Allow once**.

 7. In the notification bar that appears at the bottom of the screen that asks what you want to do with **PBIDesktopSetup_x64.exe (271MB)**, select **Run.**